Blue October: Band members

 Blue October was started by Justin Furstenfeld and Ryan Delahoussaye, who met in high school.
 Prior to forming the full band, the duo played together under the name Harvest with Justin singing and playing guitar and Ryan playing mandolin and violin and singing backup.
 Ryan was working at a restaurant in Houston at the time, and invited restaurant patron Elizabeth "Liz" Rapstein Phillips (née Mulally) to join on bass after striking up a conversation upon noticing she had a drum tuning key on her key chain.
 Justin's older brother Jeremy was watching the group practice at Liz's house one day.
 Liz had a drum kit and Justin persuaded Jeremy to join in on drums, even though he had never played before.
 The band played their first show soon after Jeremy joined.
 Jeremy lived in San Marcos, and the other members (except Liz) moved to join him there in 1996.
 Liz was replaced by Matt Noveskey in late 1998.
 The band wanted to add a second guitar player to allow Justin to focus more on singing during shows, and auditioned guitarists in 1999.
 Brant Coulter was chosen as lead guitarist; however, he left the band in late 2000 when Blue October was dropped from Universal Records.
 Jeremy and Justin's cousin Cole Bradshaw filled in on lead guitar while the band searched for a permanent guitarist.
 C.B.
 Hudson joined on lead guitar in late 2000 after a chance meeting with Justin at a restaurant in San Marcos.

-At the end of the Consent to Treatment Tour in 2002, Matt Noveskey left the band due to health reasons and was replaced by Dwayne Casey.
+At the end of the Consent to Treatment Tour in 2002, Matt Noveskey left the band for health reasons and was replaced by Dwayne Casey.
 Dwayne and Matt both played on the band's next album, History for Sale, and Dwayne toured with the band in 2003.
 In August 2003 Dwayne was replaced by Piper Skih Swinford (née Dagnino), who is married to one of Blue October's co-managers and is also an established professional bassist.
 Piper toured with the band through 2004 and appeared on the live album/DVD Argue With a Tree...
 During preparations for recording the band's next album, Foiled, Matt Novesky was called back in as the official bassist, thereby returning the band to their most recognizable lineup.
 This lineup recorded and toured the next two Blue October albums.
 At the end of the Approaching Normal tour, C.B.
 Hudson announced he was leaving the band to focus on raising a family and pursuing his dream of owning a recording studio.
 C.B. was replaced by former Canvas guitarist Julian Mandrake, who had previously been a touring guitarist for Blue October in 2006, covering Justin's guitar parts while Justin was recovering from a knee injury.
 Julian played with Blue October on their Ugly Side acoustic tour and also on the Any Man in America Tour.